 Criterion A: Investigating and Narrowing the Topic

-The single most common reason for a low Criterion A mark is a topic that is too broad.
+The most common reason for a low Criterion A mark is a topic that is too broad.
 "I want to investigate climate change."
 "My project is about mental health."
 "I'm going to write about sport."
-These are not goals; they are areas.
-A goal is specific, product-linked, and achievable in 25 hours.
-"I will design and produce a 20-page illustrated guide to reducing food waste for secondary school students" is a goal.
+These are areas, not goals.
+A goal is specific, product-linked and achievable in 25 hours.
+"I will design and produce a 20-page illustrated guide to reducing food waste for secondary school learners" is a goal.
 "Climate change" is not.

 Criterion B: Planning and the 25-Hour Timeline

-The most effective planning tool for Year 10 students is a fortnightly milestone chart mapped against the 25 hours.
-Use the Thinking Framework's Sequence operation to do this explicitly: "What are the steps from where you are now to a finished product?
+The most useful planning tool for Year 10 learners is a fortnightly milestone chart.
+Map it against the official 25 hours.
+Use the Thinking Framework's Sequence operation: "What are the steps from here to a finished product?
 Put them in order.
-Estimate how long each step will take.
-Now count up the total.
-Does it fit in 25 hours?"
-Most students discover their first plan is either massively over-ambitious or, less commonly, far too sparse.
-The planning conversation is where this becomes visible, not at submission.
+Estimate the time."

 Fortnightly milestone Target activity Hours